 Council Tax In-Year collection rate Reflects the Council's effectiveness in collection and financial management. continues to achieve high collection level impact of covid-19 and the current economits effect on the local economy.
-96.76% 96.42% Ratio of Council Tax income to Overall Level of Funding Reflects the Council's capacity to vary expenditure by raising Council Tax income, the only principal source of finance within Local Authority control.
-There was no increase to Council tax Bills in 2021/22.
-20.8% 20.9% Financial Management Actual Outturn as a percentage of Budgeted Expenditure (net of the Covid-19 reserve) 99.46% 97.4% Actual contribution (to)/from Unallocated General Fund Balance as a percentage of Budget. monitoring as reported throughout the year.
-More details are provided in the Revenue Budget Performance section above.
-(0.04%) (0.8%) Treasury Management Financing Charges on the Council Tax The amount the Council has paid, including interest and expenses to meet the cost of call investment and the interest rate applied. £8.153m £8.720m Financing Charges on the Housing Rents invocation and the interest rate applied. £4.198m £4.244m Average Loans Fund Interest Rate 3.52% 3.67% Ratio of Financing Costs to Net Revenue Stream - General Fund budget is committed to support borrowing.
-T Demonstrates how much of the General Fund Revenue budget is committed to support borrowing.
-The Council's cost of borrowing is affordable and fits with the Council's medium to long term financial strategy.
-Ratio of Financing Costs to Net Revenue Stream - Housing Revenue Account Demonstrates how much of the Housing Re is committed to support borrowing 31.3% 32.1% Debt/Long-term Borrowing 2021/22 Estimate 2021/22 Actual 2020/21 Actual Capital Financing Requirement (CFR) for the current year External debt levels are less than the CFR.
-This demonstrates that borrowing is for capital investment purposes only. £243.099m £207.856m £203.440m External Debt Levels for the current year £222.594m £196.780m £197.237m
+96.76% 96.42% Ratio of Council Tax income to Overall Level of Funding Reflects the Council's capacity to vary example raising Council Tax income, the only prince finance within Local Authority control.
+To increase to Council tax Bills in 2021/22.
+20.8% 20.9% Financial Management Actual Outturn as a percentage of Budgeted Expenditure (net of the Covid-19 reserve) reflection of the effectiveness of financial How closely expenditure compares to the budget is a reflection of the effectiveness of financial management.
+This indicator is based on the format of the budget Actual contribution (to)/from Unallocated General Fund Balance as a percentage of Budget. are provided in the Revenue Budget Performance section above.
+(0.04%) (0.04%) (0.8%) Treasury Management Financing Charges on the Council Tax The amount the Council has paid, including interest and expenses to meet the cost of call investment and the interest rate applied. £8.153m £8.720m Financing Charges on the Housing Rents invocation and the interest rate applied. £4.198m £4.244m Average Loans Fund Interest Rate 3.52% 3.67% Ratio of Financing Costs to Net Revenue Stream - General Fund Demonstrates how much of the General Furbudget is committed to support borrowing.
+Toost of borrowing is affordable and fits with medium to long term financial strategy.
+7.2% 7.60% Ratio of Financing Costs to Net Revenue Stream - Housing Revenue Account Demonstrates how much of the Housing Re is committed to support borrowing 31.3% 32.1% Debt/Long-term Borrowing 2021/22 Estimate 2021/22 Actual 2020/21 Actual Capital Financing Requirement (CFR) for the current year External debt levels are less than the CFR.
+This demonstrates that borrowing is for capital investment purposes only. £243.099m £207.856m £203.440m External Debt Levels for the current year £196.780m £197.237m